arturovaine/project-delivery-app/README.md

 ---

-####  20 - Desenvolva a tela de checkout do cliente de forma a nos redirecionar para a tela de detalhes do pedido após a finalização do mesmo
+####  20 - Desenvolver a tela de checkout do cliente de forma a nos redirecionar para a tela de detalhes do pedido após a finalização do mesmo

 **Observações técnicas**